grokify/spectrum/docs/openapi3lint.md

 Functions:

 * `Name()` should return the name of a rule in kebab case.
 * `Scope()` should return the type of object / property operated on.
 This affects the processing function provided.
-As of now, `operration` and `specfication` are supported.
+As of now, `operation` and `specfication` are supported.
 * `Severity()` should return a syslog like severity level supported by `github.com/grokify/simplego/log/severity`.
 This should be updated for the `Policy` used.
 * `ProcessSpec(spec *oas3.Swagger, pointerBase string)` is a function to process a rule at the top specfication level. `pointerBase` is used to provide JSON Pointer info before the `#`.
 This is executed when `Scope()` is set to `specification`.
 * `ProcessOperation(spec *oas3.Swagger, op *oas3.Operation, opPointer, path, method string)` is executed when `Scope()` is set to `operation`.